zosk62/Code_test/README.md

 This repository is primarily for my own practice, but feel free to fork it and create pull requests if you have improvements or additional practice code examples you'd like to share.

-## License

-The code in this repository is currently unlicensed.
-If you'd like to use any part of it, please consider adding a license that suits your needs.